-P

-age 196 монота- 13-1 To promote sustainable economic growth 13-2 To provide good quality employment opportunities for all sections of the population 13-3 To promote sustainable businesses in Wales (a) Number of companies in Carmarthenshire with a Green Dragon Environmental Management System (b) Gross Value Added (GVA) and GVA per head (c) Percentage of people of working age in work (d) Percentage of (i) children and (ii) all working age people living in workless households (e) Investment relative to GDP (i) total investment and (ii) social investment (f) Diversity of economic sectors represented Number of vacant businesses in town and local centres Number of new retail and other commercial developments approved Carmarthenshire County Council - Corporate Policy Division, including Well Being Assessment 'Situation Fact Sheet' (a) Information is unavailable on an annual basis.
-Any implications will be considered as part of any review into the Plan. (b) Gross Value Added (GVA) is the standard measure of the monetary value of economic activity for local areas or individual industries.
+13-1 To promote (a) Number of companies in Number of vacant Carmarthenshire County Council - (a) Information is unavailable on an annual basis.
+Any implications will be sustainable Carmarthenshire with a Green Dragon businesses in town and Corporate Policy Division, including considered as part of any review into the Plan. economic growth Environmental Management System local centres Well Being Assessment 'Situation 13-2 To provide good quality employment opportunities for all sections of the population 13-3 To promote sustainable businesses in (b) Gross Value Added (GVA) and GVA per head (c) Percentage of people of working age in work (d) Percentage of (i) children and (ii) all working age people living in workless Number of new retail and other commercial developments approved Fact Sheet' (b) Gross Value Added (GVA) is the standard measure of the monetary value of economic activity for local areas or individual industries.
 It is difficult to measure at local level: official statistics are published for South West Wales (combining Pembrokeshire with Ceredigion and Carmarthenshire).
 This area contributed £6.0bn GVA to the economy in 2014, roughly 10% of the Welsh total of £54.3bn.
 GVA per head of population in 2013 was £15,750; lower than that for Wales as a whole (£17,573) or the United Kingdom (£24,958). (c) The County has high levels of employment; 69% people of working age are employed.
-A very small proportion of residents claim unemployment benefit or class themselves as unemployed.
+A very small proportion of residents claim unemployment benefit or Wales (e) Investment relative to GDP (i) total investment and (ii) social investment class themselves as unemployed.
 Average weekly wage is £365 compared to a Welsh national average of £539.
 However there is considerable variation across the community areas.
-There is a gap in employment for those with long term health issues who have less than average outcomes. (d) 36.3% of all households are living in poverty slightly above the Welsh average of 35%.
+There is a gap in employment for those with long term health issues who have less than average outcomes. ymy (f) Diversity of economic sectors represented (d) 36.3% of all households are living in poverty slightly above the Welsh average of 35%.
 Of these 15.7% are living in severe poverty .
-17.9% of children are living in poverty which is lower than the Welsh average of 14%. (e,f) Information is unavailable on an annual basis.
+17.9% of children are living in poverty which is lower than the Welsh average (22%), but those living in workless households is in line with the Welsh average of 14%. (e,f) Information is unavailable on an annual basis.
 Any implications will be considered as part of any review into the Plan.

-13
+13 - Economy Considered as part of any review into the Flati.